Financial-Times/ft-origami/docs/build-service.md

 ## Domain sharding

-The build service will support unlimited subdomains which will also resolve to the build service, to allow for domain sharding, if the developer requires it (eg a.buildservice.ft.com, b.buildservice.ft.com).
+The build service will support a, b, c and d subdomains which will also resolve to the build service, to allow for domain sharding, if the developer requires it (eg a.buildservice.ft.com, b.buildservice.ft.com).

 ## Version inputs